Regret Reason Remedy sits at the heart of our crisis management training courses.

-My wife and I, along with friends, attended the Edinburgh Festival Fringe last week.
+My wife and I, along with friends, were attending the Festival Fringe in the city.

 Delighted with our planning abilities, we’d left two hours for lunch amid five productions.